March 19, 2017 5 min read

 The landscape went completely flat for about 100km before becoming quite rocky and obstructed by hills.
 It was an enjoyable ride aside from it being so hot.
 I put up a record of 120km without touching the handlebar other than to reset my cruise control.
 The Omnicruise is a throttle lock that holds a certain speed in place, however it doesn't work perfectly.
 My now scalloped (square shaped) tyres held position nicely down the middle, and I took extra care to pack my bags evenly this time.
 It was a breeze chilling and listening to music as I blasted down the highway, greeting other travelers going by.
 Vehicles getting closer to Alice greeted me back less often so I gave up.

 Coming into Alice, the scenery was red and gold and very arid.
 I imagined old school Australian cowboy movies to be filmed in the final 30km coming into Alice Springs.
-Alice has one of the best welcome signs in Aus as it is made of red stone, so I was sure to pull over despite it being 39°C. Alice has two identical Welcome signs; it is located exactly 1500km from Adelaide to the south and Darwin to the north.
+Alice has one of the best welcome signs in Aus as it is made of red stone, so I was sure to pull over despite it being 39°C. Alice has two identical Welcome signs; it is located almost exactly 1500km from Adelaide to the south and Darwin to the north.
 In fact, Darwin has signs pointing to Alice because it's the next big city excluding Katherine or Tennant Creek.